Are you a beekeeper with a child right on your heels?

 When children are working in bees they must have appropriate gear.

-Along with a loose bee suit, your child will need a veil.
+Along with a loose bee suit or jacket, your child will need a veil.
 This should come standard with their suit but if not, it needs to be mentioned.
 It is important to make sure the veil is tied properly and the strings keep the veil pulled tightly to their body so no bees can slip under the veil.

 This is probably a no-brainer but along with that loose suit with veil, they will also need gloves to protect their hands.
 Making sure the gloves are made of a thicker material is highly recommended.
 They are usually a little more expensive, but you want as much protection as you can muster.